MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Scaling Adversarial Training to Large Perturbation Bounds. [[paper]](https://arxiv.org/abs/2210.09852) [[code]](https://github.com/val-iisc/OAAT)
+  - Sravanti Addepalli, Samyak Jain, Gaurang Sriramanan, R.Venkatesh Babu. *ECCV 2022*
+  - Key Word: Adversarial Training.
+  - <details><summary>Digest</summary> We aim to achieve adversarial robustness within larger bounds, against perturbations that may be perceptible, but do not change human (or Oracle) prediction.
+The presence of images that flip Oracle predictions and those that do not makes this a challenging setting for adversarial robustness.
+We discuss the ideal goals of an adversarial defense algorithm beyond perceptual limits, and further highlight the shortcomings of naively extending existing training algorithms to higher perturbation bounds.
+In order to overcome these shortcomings, we propose a novel defense, Oracle-Aligned Adversarial Training (OA-AT), to align the predictions of the network with that of an Oracle during adversarial training.

 - Adv-Attribute: Inconspicuous and Transferable Adversarial Attack on Face Recognition. [[paper]](https://arxiv.org/abs/2210.06871)
   - Shuai Jia, Bangjie Yin, Taiping Yao, Shouhong Ding, Chunhua Shen, Xiaokang Yang, Chao Ma. *NeurIPS 2022*
   - Key Word: Adversarial Transferability; Face Recognition.